-To calculate COGS, add up all expenses that go into the production of your product or service, not including operating expenses.
+Calculating COGS is quite easy, only addition is required!
+Simply add all expenses that go into the production of your product or service, not including operating expenses.

-As with most metrics, COGS doesn’t tell you much about your business on its own.
+Understanding what goes into calculating your COGS means that you are acutely aware of exactly it costs to deliver your product.
+That way, when analyzing how to optimize your revenue, you'll be able to pinpoint where your cash is going and where you could possibly cut costs.
+As with most metrics, COGS doesn’t give you the whole story on its own.
 However, you will use it to calculate your gross profit.
 You’ll use your gross profit to calculate your gross margin so it’s critical that your expenses are placed in the correct category and that COGS is accurate.

+As mentioned above, one of the items included in calculating COGS is customer success.
 Some argue for customer success costs being under sales and marketing in operating expenses (OpEx).
-We view customer success as being retention focused which would be included in COGS.
+This is tricky, because customer success can be focused on sales (i.e. upselling).
+However, we view customer success as being retention focused; keeping your customers happy and informed is a key part of delivering your product and increasing your stickiness, which is why we include it in COGS.
 Unless your CS team is almost exclusively focused on up-selling, we default to including it COGS but there are exceptions.

-If your company has subscription and services revenue, make sure to track the COGS for each of those revenue streams separately - VCs and investors may want to know your gross margin on your software business separate from your services work.
+If your company has both recurring subscription revenue and one-time services revenue, make sure to track the COGS for each of those revenue streams separately.
+The costs to maintain your subscription services vs the costs to deliver a single implementation are going to be different and involve a different strategy.
+Your VCs and investors may want to know your gross margin on your software business separate from your services work.